 the undue submission of the contact data of the Participant and (or) by the undue contact data of the Participant;

-the actions of the Operator related to the performance of the duties stipulated by legal acts, including but not limited to market studies for revealing Participants who have a great impact on the market, commenced prejudicial inquiries regarding the breach of legal acts, the requests of competent institutions to disclose information, and etc.
+the actions of the Operator related to the performance of the duties stipulated by legal acts, including but not limited to market studies for revealing Participants who have a great impact on the market, commenced prejudicial inquiries regarding the breach of legal acts, the requests of competent institutions to disclose information, and other statutory cases .

 The Operator shall reserve the right to request from the Participant to indemnify for the additional costs sustained by the Operator, related to the requests of the Participant, amendments to the order or transactions fulfilled by the Participant, or the acknowledgement of the orders or the transactions fulfilled by the Participants as null and void provided that the Participant submits such requests more frequently than once per week without using the ETS, with the exception of events when the actions of the Participant are caused by the disturbances of the ETS.